ArtunSubasi/10-digits-puzzle/README.md

 # To Dos
 * Tons of refactorings, especially in main.kt
-* Replace println expressions with the KorGe logger
 * Add some pictures and documentation of the domain model to the README
 * Make the puzzle playable using KorGe inputs.
 This will need new features such a moving a puzzle piece
 * Optimize the algorithm, especially the dead end detection